-Question 1 Steps Description 1 Send a friendly payment reminder When payment first becomes overdue, give your customer a courtesy reminder by phone, email or by posting a letter.
+Ques Question 1 Steps Description 1 Send a friendly payment reminder.
+When payment first becomes overdue, give your customer a courtesy reminder by phone, email or by posting a letter.
 They might have forgotten about the bill or paid into the wrong bank account, so this first reminder might be enough to get the invoice paid.
 Be sure to include payment options, banking details and contact information in your reminder to make it easier for the customer to pay you quickly.
-2 Send an overdue payment reminder If the customer misses the next agreed payment date or there's been no response to your first payment reminder, reach out again.
-Give the customer another call or send another email or letter reminding them of the money owing and requesting payment.
-3 Send a final notice If the customer still hasn't paid and has missed extended payment dates again, call or email to discuss the outstanding invoice and request payment.
-4 Try to make direct contact If there's still no payment or response after the final notice, consider visiting the customer in person.
+2 Send an overdue payment reminder.
+If the customer misses the next agreed payment date or has not responded to your first payment reminder, reach out again.
+Give the customer another call or send another email or letter reminding them of the money owed and requesting payment.
+3 Send a final notice.
+If the customer still hasn't paid and has missed extended payment dates again, call or email to discuss the outstanding invoice and request payment.
+4 Try to make direct contact.
+If there's still no payment or response after the final notice, consider visiting the customer in person.
 If your previous contact has been via email or letter, try phoning them to ask for payment.
 This could help build a personal relationship with the customer that could be useful for future payments.
-5 Send a formal letter of demand If all your attempts to contact them and receive payment have failed, consider sending a formal letter of demand.
-This has the potential to damage the business relationship with the customer, so think carefully before you resort to this option.
-6 Consider using a debt collecting agency If you still haven't been paid, you can consider using a debt collecting agency as a last resort.
+5 Send a formal letter of demand.
+If all your attempts to contact them and receive payment have failed, consider sending a formal letter of demand.
+This can damage the business relationship with the customer, so consider this option carefully.

+6 Consider using a debt-collecting agency.
+If you still haven't been paid, consider using a debt- collecting agency as a last resort.
 The agency will try to collect the outstanding money from your customer.
-Keep in mind that you and the debt collector must both abide by the laws against banned debt collection practices.
-You can face criminal penalties if you engage a debt collector who breaks consumer protection laws in trying to recover a debt 7 Review the debt collection guideline for collectors and creditors Make sure your collection activities comply with consumer protection laws and review any arrangements you may have with debt collectors.
-Debt collection guideline for collectors and creditors ACCC 8 Get help with dispute resolution You could contact a government department to assist with dispute resolution such as Victorian Small Business Commission (CBSC), Victorian Civil and Administrative Tribunal (VCAT) or Consumer Affairs Victoria (CAV).
+Remember that you and the debt collector must abide by the laws against banned debt collection practices.
+You can face criminal penalties if you engage a debt collector who breaks consumer protection laws to recover a debt.
+7 Review the debt collection guidelines for collectors and creditors.
+Ensure your collection activities comply with consumer protection laws and review any arrangements you may have with debt collectors.
+Debt collection guideline for collectors and creditors ACCC 8 Get help with dispute resolution.
+You could contact a government department to assist with dispute resolution, such as the Victorian Small Business Commission (CBSC), Victorian Civil and Administrative Tribunal (VCAT) or Consumer Affairs Victoria (CAV).

-List five (5) debt collection practices that are banned under the Australian Consumer Law.
+List five (5) debt collection practices banned under the Australian Consumer Law.